-So you’ve moved to Panama City, specifically the beautiful and central neighborhood of El Cangrejo.
-Next step- figuring out how to get around.
-Though it seems like every local Panamanian drives a car even if only to go one block, you want to be different and not own a car either because the aggressive driving style of Panama isn’t for you or at this point you’re simply not interested.
+So you’ve moved to Panama City and your next step is figuring out how to get around.
+You want to be different and not own a car because the aggressive driving style of Panama isn’t for you.
+Or at this point, you’re simply not interested.

 Take a Yellow Cab (TAXI)

 Looking to be adventurous and travel the local taxi route?
-First of all, be careful as taxi drivers may not have insurance, the paperwork to the car, or it might not even be their car.
-Furthermore, price gouging is common if you look foreign and don’t speak Spanish.
-Few taxi drivers speak English.
-Best to pre-negotiate the price before you ever get in the cab.
+First of all, be careful as taxi drivers may not have insurance, the paperwork for the car, or it might not even be their car.
+Furthermore, price gouging is common if you look foreign and don’t speak Spanish (Few taxi drivers speak English).
+Our top tip is that it’s best to pre-negotiate the price before you ever get into the cab.

-With a million and one taxis on the road this becomes a quick option if your phone is dead and you have a couple bucks in your pocket.
+With lots of yellow cabs on the road, this is a quick option if your phone is dead and you have a couple of bucks in your pocket.
 If you get lucky you may only pay $2 for a ride across town, but be prepared to pay even more like $5-10.

-The latest ride share app to hit the market, Cabify is the Panamanian version to Uber.
-Technically it exists throughout Latin America and Europe and is considered more the Spanish Uber than anything.
-The big difference here is that Cabify charges per kilometer of the calculated route regardless of the actual route taken by the driver.
+The latest rideshare app to hit the market Cabify is like the Spanish Uber.
+The big difference here is that Cabify charges per kilometer of the calculated route, regardless of the actual route taken by the driver.